jenkinsci/stepcounter-plugin/README.md

 * 1.4.4
  - fix excel format
 * 1.4.3
- - fix reuslt screen layout
+ - fix result screen layout
 * 1.4.2
  - add the function to be configured to your own count format
 * 1.4.0